Get ahead of the curve

 For fleet managers, back-ordered parts can pose a major headache and lead to a cascade of issues and uncertainty.
 When a necessary component is unavailable and must be placed on backorder, even the staff who ordered it are unable to provide a clear ETA.
 This unpredictability makes it impossible for fleet managers to know when a vehicle will be back on the road.
 To mitigate this risk, Fleet Managers should take proactive measures such as inquiring which parts need to be ordered when booking a fleet vehicle for repair, including any potential backorders.

-To mitigate this risk, Fleet Managers can look to predictive maintenance technology for a solution.
-One such option is Pitstop’s own predictive maintenance solution, which enables the transmission of fault codes and engine component reports to a preferred repair shop.
+To mitigate this risk, Fleet Managers can look to a predictive maintenance platform for a solution.
+One such option is Pitstop’s own predictive maintenance platform, which enables the transmission of fault codes and engine component reports to a preferred repair shop.
 This proactive approach empowers them to diagnose issues before the vehicle even arrives, saving valuable time and streamlining repairs.
 By preemptively ordering necessary parts, downtime is further reduced.

 Maximizing Efficiency Through Predictive Part Ordering